eblot/pyftdi/pyftdi/doc/api/spi.rst

 .. code-block:: python

-    # Instanciate a SPI controller
+    # Instantiate a SPI controller
     spi = SpiController()

     # Configure the first interface (IF/1) of the FTDI device as a SPI master